grcng/E-Commerce-System/Ecom System/README.txt

 ECommerceSystem
+	I added publish years for book products.
+	I also added 1 book and 3 shoes to the products list.
 	Replaced ArrayList<Product> with TreeMap<String, Product> where key is the Product Id

+Class Product
+	I added an ArrayList for ratings
+	When the customer rates the product it will be added to the ArrayList

+Action BOOKSBYAUTHOR:
+	I created a Comparator to sort the books by years.
+	I also created 2 new methods getYear() and getAuthor() in class BOOK.

+Action SHOES:
+	Print all shoes

 Action ADDTOCART
 	Will add Product of any Category to Cart